As an Amazon Associate I earn from qualifying purchases. Click for details.

 Instead, focus on just one aspect of ghost hunting.

-If you like ghost photography, invest in photographic equipment.
+For example, if you like ghost photography, invest in photographic equipment.

 For many investigations, that’s all you need.

-I bought a couple of used, refurbished point-and-shoot digital cameras.
+Not long ago, I bought a couple of used, refurbished point-and-shoot digital cameras.
 They’re great… but they use specialized batteries.

 So, I keep going back to my trusty Nikon Coolpix camera.